 Me pēhea te whakanui i a Matariki i te kāinga me ngā whānau tupu ngātahi.

-Matariki - Celebrate the constellation
+Matariki - Celebrate the cluster

 Twinkling in the sky just before dawn, Matariki (the Pleiades) signals the Māori New Year.